chengongpp/go-optimization-guide/docs/02-networking/bench-and-load.md

 ### k6

-[k6](https://k6.io) is a modern load-testing tool built for scripting realistic scenarios in JavaScript.
-It focuses on simulating time-based load patterns such as ramp-up, steady-state, and ramp-down phases and supports scripting custom request flows, pacing, and test thresholds.
+[k6](https://k6.io) is a modern load testing tool built around scripting realistic client behavior in JavaScript.
+It’s designed for simulating time-based load profiles—ramp-up, steady-state, ramp-down—and supports custom flows, pacing, and threshold-based validation.

-We use `k6` when we want to move beyond raw throughput and simulate **how real clients behave** over time.
-It’s ideal for reproducing production-like load patterns, chaining HTTP calls, and defining test stages.
-With built-in support for detailed metrics and cloud execution, `k6` fits naturally into CI/CD workflows and helps catch performance regressions before they ship.
+We use `k6` when raw throughput isn’t enough and we need to simulate how real users interact with the system.
+It handles chained requests, models session-like flows, and supports stage-based testing out of the box.
+With rich metrics and seamless CI/CD integration, `k6` helps surface regressions before they reach production.

 Install: